Nature trail

 A nature trail (sometimes nature walk, educational path, educational trail, or interpretive trail) is a specially developed hiking trail or footpath that runs through the countryside, along which there are marked stations or stops next to points of natural, technological or cultural interest.
 These may convey information about, for example, flora and fauna, soil science, geology, mining, ecology or cultural history.
 Longer trails that link more widely spaced natural phenomena or structures together may be referred to as themed trails or paths.

 In order to give a clearer explanation of the objects located at each station, interpretive signs or other exhibits are usually erected, in keeping with the purpose of the trail.
 These may include: information boards, photographs and pictures, maps or plans, display cases and models, slides, sound or multimedia devices, facilities to enable experimentation and so on.
 The routes are regularly maintained.

 Nature trails with a strong thematic content may also be called "theme paths", "theme trails" or "theme routes", or may be specially named after their subject matter, for example the Welsh Mountain Zoo Trail, Anglezarke Woodland Trail, Cheshire Lines Railway Path, Great Harwood Nature Trail, Irwell Sculpture Trail, Salthill Quarry Geology Trail and Wildlife Conservation Trail.

 The purpose of such trails is to increase knowledge, sometimes this is linked to tourism and recreation or the raising of environmental awareness.
 Often, the stations provide imaginative and interactive ways to experience nature.
 Occasionally, guided tours with expert guides are available.

 History

-The first official nature trail was created in 1925 on the initiative of a museum director in the Palisades Interstate Park in New York and New Jersey in the United States.
 The first nature trail in the United States was created at Harriman State Park's Station for the Study of Insects, established by Frank E. Lutz of the American Museum of Natural History in cooperation with the Palisades Interstate Park.
 Lutz developed a trail around the station and posted small signs to identify interesting trees, plants, insect haunts, and other natural features.
-In so doing, he created the first nature trail in the United States.
 In 1926 Lutz transplanted his educational techniques and scientific interest to Bear Mountain by establishing the Trailside Museum in cooperation with the American Museum of Natural History.
 The Trailside Museum and Wildlife Center remains a significant asset for the PIPC.

 At the beginning of the nature trail, the first sign read:

 "The spirit of the training trail: a friend somewhat versed in natural history is taking a walk with you and calling your attention to interesting things."